leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/09_Additional_Common_Accounting_Transactions_Purchases_from_vendors.md

-LO: Journalize additional transactions by applying the rules of debit and credit to additional business events

-  - Journalize purchase transactions both for cash and on account.

 1. Core Fitness purchases bathroom supplies from Easy Clean, Inc. for $100 to be used this month and pays cash immediately.

 <table>